krischer/LASIF/doc/index.rst

 region of interest.
 The rotation functionality is not used in this Tutorial's example; in case it is used, simulation and physical domain would differ.
 LASIF handles all rotations necessary so the user never needs to worry about these.
-Just keep in mind to always kepp any data (real waveforms, station metadata and events) in coordinates that correspond to the physical domain and all synthetic waveforms in coordinates that correspond to the simulation domain.
+Just keep in mind to always keep any data (real waveforms, station metadata and events) in coordinates that correspond to the physical domain and all synthetic waveforms in coordinates that correspond to the simulation domain.
+If the domain is rotated, the **plot_domain** command will plot both, the physical and the simulation domain:

 .. plot::